 You have a debt problem, and it's not a financial one.
 It's SOC debt, an accumulation of technical and procedural inefficiencies that prevent your security operations from building cyber resilience.
 A SOC team in constant reactive mode makes limited progress in strengthening your security posture.
 In fact, burnout and lack of visibility contribute to increasing your debt.
 Cybersecurity effectiveness suffers as a result, lessening the confidence from the business that your security program will protect business continuity when faced with an incident.
+To understand how far your SOC has drifted from where it should be, it helps to first understand what a healthy SOC looks like.

 The urgency to address this debt has never been higher.
 The modern cyber threat landscape is a volatile mix of increasingly sophisticated and aggressive actors.
 Ransomware attacks have become a leading threat, and adversaries are deploying advanced tactics like AI-driven phishing and zero-day exploits to bypass traditional defenses.
 Geopolitical tensions and interconnected supply chains have expanded the attack surface, creating more opportunities for breaches that can affect entire industries.
 In this environment, an under-resourced, reactive SOC burdened by debt is more than a hazard.
 It's a crisis in the making.

 SOC debt is a metaphorical bill that grows when an organization prioritizes speed and convenience over process and policy-driven security.
+One of the most direct ways to surface and quantify this debt is through pentesting to reduce accumulated security debt, which exposes the gaps that reactive operations consistently miss.

 It manifests in three distinct ways: